-There a variety of loan options available to law students
+There a variety of federal loan options available to law students

 Bar Exam Loans

-Students are able to borrow funds in the form of a private education loan to assist with costs associated with taking a Bar Exam.
+Students are able to borrow funds in the form of a private post graduate bar study loan to assist with costs associated with taking a Bar Exam.
 Bar loans are available through private lenders and eligibility is based on a student’s credit.
 These loans can assist students with the cost of taking the exam, bar prep courses, and living expenses between the time of graduation and taking the bar.
-Students may apply for bar loans during their last year of law school and up to six months after graduation.
+Students may apply for bar loans during their last year of law school and up to a year after graduation depending on the lender.
 Before applying for a bar loan, students should speak with the Financial Aid office to insure there is no further eligibility in the Federal Direct Loan program.

 Law Need Based Scholarships